Producing Gathering

 Angie Flynn-McIver

-Angie Flynn-McIver is the founder and President of Ignite CSP: Coaching, Speaking, Presenting, a coaching company that specializes in communication skills.
+Angie Flynn-McIver (she/her) is the founder and President of Ignite CSP: Coaching, Speaking, Presenting, a coaching company that specializes in communication skills.
 Angie is the author of “Before You Say Anything: How to Have Better Conversations, Love Public Speaking, and Finally Know What to Do with Your Hands.”
 Angie has designed and facilitated leadership-training workshops, coached leaders, and taught workshops all over the country and internationally.
 Angie comes to this work from a lifetime spent in theatre: acting, directing, and producing.
 Angie and her husband, Charlie, founded North Carolina Stage Company in Asheville, NC, which has won many local, regional, and national awards since its inception in 2001.

 Angie is a PCC-level certified member of the International Coach Federation.
 She holds a Masters Degree in Organizational Development and Leadership from Fielding Graduate University and a BA in Theatre with Honors from Smith College.
 She serves on the boards of NCTC and Engage WNC, and is a past board member of Lillian’s List.
 Angie is a member of the Friday Fellowship, class of ’20-’22.